wrexkh/Blackadder-Soundsets/readme.txt

 1st soundset:

-Titular 'hero' and sometime Elizabethan schmuck, Edmund Blackadder, is ready to assail you with his razor-sharp wit and sardonic responses.
+Titular 'hero' and sometime Elizabethan schmuck Edmund Blackadder is ready to assail you with his razor-sharp wit and sardonic responses.
 Best suited for greedy rogues and plotting court magicians.

 2nd soundset: